benjwexler/Pokedex-Project/README.md

 <h3> Class project prompt </h3>

-Create a Personal Pokedex of 3 Pokemon that retrieves each Pokemon's stats based off of the Pokemon API
+Create a Personal Pokedex of 3 Pokemon that retrieves each Pokemon's stats based using the Pokemon API

 <h3> Built with: </h3>